OutlierVentures/H2O/README.md

 You can quickly set up an nginx configuration using [nginxconfig.io](https://nginxconfig.io).

 *Set up HTTPS since users will be supplying an Azure storage key.*

-*In no event shall Outlier Ventures, Outlier Ventures Operations, their employees, their associates or the authors of this software be liable to you or any third parties for any special, punitive, incidental, indirect or consequential damages of any kind, or any damages whatsoever, including, without limitation, those resulting from loss of use, data or profits, whether or not the aforementioned parties have been advised of the possibility of such damages, and on any theory of liability, arising out of or in connection with the use of this software.*

 Get an instance of Ocean Protocol up and running.